When Products do the Talking: Volvo Life Paint Says it All

 People aren’t buying Volvo Life Paint just because they love Volvo; it isn’t a collectible, a toy, or a t-shirt.
 They are buying Volvo Life Paint because of its benefits and its connection to the brand are so clear.
 And they are doing so in bike shops – places where car brands are sometimes actually viewed as enemies.

 Product Marketing Can Do Good

 The marketing industry (especially at Cannes) is sometimes schizophrenic, making its money from selling goods but celebrating the campaigns that do good.
 Volvo Life Paint does both.

 Volvo Life Paint has been criticized by some for its impermanence (requiring frequent re-application).
 And others have said reducing bike injuries should be focused solely on cars, which cause most of the harm.
 But no one thinks it’s bad to make biking (and running) safer, and no one will ever blame Volvo for supporting that goal.

-At IMC we love making great new products happen.
+As a top brand licensing agency, we love making great new products happen.
 The licensing partnership between Volvo, Swedish reflective-spray company Albedo100 and agency Grey London that created Life Paint, inspires us to identify other new products that tell stories, attract buyers, and save lives.